matplotlib/matplotlib/INSTALL.rst

 .. note::

-   The following backends work out of the box: Agg, TkAgg, ps, pdf and svg.
+   The following backends work out of the box: Agg, ps, pdf, svg and TkAgg.

-   For support for other backends, LaTeX rendering, animation input/output and a larger selection of file formats, you may need to install :ref:`additional dependencies <install_requirements>`.
+   For support of other GUI frameworks, LaTeX rendering, saving animations and a larger selection of file formats, you may need to install :ref:`additional dependencies <install_requirements>`.

+Although not required, we suggest also installing ``IPython`` for interactive use.
+To easily install a complete Scientific Python stack, see :ref:`install_scipy_dists` below.

 .. _installing_windows: